 - Do I receive payment for my donation?

 No. All donations made through Memorial Blood Centers are voluntary.
-In fact, blood that is collected from people who have been paid cannot be used for transfusion.
+In fact, blood that is collected from people who have been paid cannot be used for patient transfusion.

 - How old do I have to be to donate blood?